 §707-732 Sexual assault in the third degree.
-(1) A person commits the offense of sexual assault in the third degree if:
+(1) A person commits the offense of sexual assault in the third degree if the person:

-(a) The person recklessly subjects another person to an act of sexual penetration by compulsion;
+(a) Recklessly subjects another person to an act of sexual penetration by compulsion;

-(b) The person knowingly subjects to sexual contact another person who is less than fourteen years old or causes such a person to have sexual contact with the person;
+(b) Knowingly subjects to sexual contact a person who is less than fourteen years old or causes such a person to have sexual contact with the actor;

-(c) The person knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes the minor to have sexual contact with the person; provided that:
+(c) Knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes such a person to have sexual contact with the actor; provided that the actor is:

-(i) The person is not less than five years older than the minor; and
+(i) No less than five years older than the minor; and

-(d) The person knowingly subjects to sexual contact another person who is mentally defective, mentally incapacitated, or physically helpless, or causes such a person to have sexual contact with the actor;
+(d) Knowingly subjects to sexual contact a person who is mentally incapacitated or physically helpless, or causes such a person to have sexual contact with the actor;

 (i) In a state correctional facility;